Closings, Delays, and Other Schedule Changes

 It is best to rely on more than one source of information when it comes to weather-related announcements.
 This is particularly true in situations that involve power outages.
 Emergency preparedness agencies have advised that residents have access to a battery-powered radio so that they can receive information if other communication channels are unavailable.

-It is recommended that all parents either download the district’s mobile app or make sure their contact information is up-to-date in the Patriot Portal.
-All parents with valid email addresses and cell phone numbers in the Patriot Portal will automatically receive email and text message alerts and users of the district’s mobile app will receive push notifications to their mobile devices whenever school is closed or delayed.
+It is recommended that all parents either download the Broadalbin-Perth ParentSquare mobile app or make sure their contact information is up-to-date in ParentSquare.
+All parents with valid email addresses and cell phone numbers in ParentSquare will automatically receive email and text message alerts and users of the district’s mobile app will receive push notifications to their mobile devices whenever school is closed or delayed.
 When in doubt, it is recommended parents check the district website for the most up-to-date and accurate information.

 Why would school be canceled/delayed?

-While snow is the reason for most school closings and delays, it’s not the only possible reason.
-Especially during the winter months, the regular school schedule could be disrupted because of a variety of reasons that have nothing to do with snow: Extreme wind chills, boiler failures and water main breaks have all affected schools in upstate New York during recent winters.
+While snow and ice are the reasons for most school closings and delays, they are not the only possible reasons.
+Especially during the winter months, the regular school schedule could be disrupted because of a variety of reasons that have nothing to do with snow or ice: Extreme wind chills, boiler failures, and water main breaks have all affected schools in upstate New York during recent winters.

 At what time would school be canceled/delayed?